trackmania-rl/tmrl/readme/tuto_library.md

 ### Sample compression

-One of the main reasons for using `tmrl` is that it supports implementing ad-hoc pipelines for your applications.
+One of the possible reasons for using `tmrl` is that it supports implementing ad-hoc pipelines for your applications.
 In particular, say you have a robot that uses CNNs to process an history of 4 concatenated images.
 You certainly do not want to send these 4 images over the Internet for each sample, because samples content would overlap and you could use 4 times less bandwidth with a more clever pipeline.